Managed Databases

 Enable High Availability at create time (the HA option in the portal, --ha on the CLI, or ha_enabled = true in Terraform).
 The platform provisions a standby alongside the primary so the instance can fail over.
 HA is selected at create time.

-Backups and data safety
+Backups and restore

 pg_dump "host=<host> user=pgadmin dbname=app" > app.sql # PostgreSQL